astropenguin/homebrew-radex/README.md

 | `radex-slab` | RADEX built with option 3 (plane parallel slab) |

 Note that molecular data directory (moldat) is not set by default.
-User must spacify the full path of a file when you use RADEX (/Users/astropenguin/moldat/co.dat, for example).
+User must specify the full path of a file when you run a RADEX binary (/Users/astropenguin/moldat/co.dat, for example).

 ## Installation